 2. A Senator must be at least _________ years old and a citizen of the U.S. for at least __________ years.

 4. Choose one Senator from New York State.
 Click on their name and browse their website.
-Click on "Issues" and identify two issues that this Senator is involved in currently.
+As you scroll the page, write down two topics that the Senator is working on.

 ARTICLE II sets up the _______________________ Branch.

 1. What are the requirements for a person to run for President?

 2. List the jobs and duties of the President?

 3. What are the next three POSITIONS in line if the President cannot serve out his/her term?